-- (a) the name, address and taxpayer identification number of the beneficial owner and the nominee; - (b) a statement regarding whether the beneficial owner is: - (1) a person that is not a United States person; - (2) a government of a non-U.S. jurisdiction, an international organization or any wholly owned agency or instrumentality of either of the foregoing; or - (3) a tax-exempt entity; - (c) the amount and description of units held, acquired or transferred for the beneficial owner; and - (d) specific information including the dates of acquisitions and transfers, means of acquisitions and transfers, and acquisition cost for purchases, as well as the amount of net proceeds from dispositions.
+- (a) the name, address and taxpayer identification number of the beneficial owner and the nominee; - (b) a statement regarding whether the beneficial owner is: - (1) a person that is not a United States person; - (2) a foreign government, an international organization or any wholly owned agency or instrumentality of either of the foregoing; or - (3) a tax-exempt entity; - (c) the amount and description of common units held, acquired or transferred for the beneficial owner; and - (d) specific information including the dates of acquisitions and transfers, means of acquisitions and transfers, and acquisition cost for purchases, as well as the amount of net proceeds from sales.

-Brokers and financial institutions are required to furnish additional information, including whether they are United States persons and specific information on units they acquire, hold or transfer for their own account.
-A penalty is imposed by the Code for failure to report that information to us.
-For 2017, the penalty is \$260 per failure, up to a maximum of \$3,218,500 per calendar year.

-The nominee is required to supply the beneficial owner of the units with the information furnished to us.
+Brokers and financial institutions are required to furnish additional information, including whether they are United States persons and specific information on common units they acquire, hold or transfer for their own account.
+A penalty of \$100 per failure, up to a maximum of \$1.5 million per calendar year, is imposed by the Code for failure to report that information to us.
+The nominee is required to supply the beneficial owner of the common units with the information furnished by us.

-Accuracy-Related Penalties.
-The Code imposes an additional tax equal to 20% of the amount of any portion of an underpayment of tax that is attributable to one or more specified causes, including negligence or disregard of rules or regulations, substantial understatements of income tax and substantial valuation misstatements.
-The Code does not impose a penalty, however, for any portion of an underpayment if it is shown that there was a reasonable cause for that portion and that the taxpayer acted in good faith regarding that portion.
+Accuracy-Related Penalties .
+An additional tax equal to 20% of the amount of any portion of an underpayment of tax that is attributable to one or more specified causes, including negligence or disregard of rules or regulations, substantial understatements of income tax and substantial valuation misstatements, is imposed by the Code.
+No penalty will be imposed, however, for any portion of an underpayment if it is shown that there was a reasonable cause for that portion and that the taxpayer acted in good faith regarding that portion.

-For individuals, a substantial understatement of income tax in any taxable year exists if the amount of the understatement exceeds the greater of 10% of the tax required to be shown on the return for the taxable year or \$5,000 (\$10,000 for most corporations).
+For individuals, a substantial understatement of income tax in any taxable year exists if the amount of the understatement exceeds the greater of 10% of the tax required to be shown on the return for the taxable year or \$5,000.
 The amount of any understatement subject to penalty generally is reduced if any portion is attributable to a position adopted on the return:

-- (1) for which there is, or was, "substantial authority"; or - (2) as to which there is a reasonable basis and the pertinent facts of that position are disclosed on the return.
+- (1) for which there is, or was, "substantial authority"; or - (2) as to which there is a reasonable basis if the pertinent facts of that position are adequately disclosed on the return.

-If any item of income, gain, loss, or deduction included in the distributive shares of unitholders might result in that kind of an "understatement" of income tax for which no "substantial authority" exists, we must adequately disclose the pertinent facts on its return.
-In addition, we will make a reasonable effort to furnish sufficient information for unitholders to make adequate disclosure on their returns and to take other actions as may be appropriate to permit unitholders to avoid liability for this penalty.
-More stringent rules apply to "tax shelters," which we do not believe includes us, or any of our investments, plans or arrangements.
+If any item of income, gain, loss or deduction included in the distributive shares of unitholders might result in that kind of an "understatement" of income for which no "substantial authority" exists, we must adequately disclose the pertinent facts on our return or else the penalty could apply.
+In addition, we will make a reasonable effort to furnish sufficient information for unitholders to make adequate disclosure on their returns to avoid liability for this penalty.
+More stringent rules apply to "tax shelters," but we believe we are not a tax shelter.